-Sweeping generalizations and qualitative statements are, of course, not limited to computational models of development: they can infect any computational model used for behavioral analysis or reproduction of biological action.
-The prominence of purely qualitative results is partly due to the fact that our brains are well-prepared anthropomorphize even simple geometric shapes [25] by extension, our minds will readily ascribe a label of "biologically related" to a large class of complex stimuli.
-In other words, we are ready to see what we expect to see.
-However, the mere impression of some biological relevancy does us little good.
+Sweeping generalizations and overly simplistic or superficial analyses are, of course, not limited to computational models of development: they can infect any computational model used for behavioral analysis or reproduction of biological action.
+As we are well-prepared to anthropomorphize even simple geometric shapes35, our minds also readily ascribe a label of "biologically related" to a large class of complex stimuli.
+In other words, it is all too easy to assign life-like attributes to a computational system that generates behavior of sufficient complexity.
+However, the mere impression of biological relevancy does us little good.
 For a computational model to be useful, it must be able to generate predictions or further some particular hypothesis.
-For a developmental computational model to find relevancy, there must exist some quantifiable means of comparing the behavior of the model to the behavioral reality.
+For a developmental computational model to find relevancy, there must exist some quantifiable means of comparing the model to behavioral reality.

 It is a natural reaction to believe that a computational model matches biological reality when some measurable surface characteristic of the computational model behaves in some biologically plausible fashion.
 The difficulty, however, is that many such comparisons can be highly superficial.
-For instance, consider the development of fine motor skills necessary to accomplish some task. computational hypothesis on the development of these skills could be that a child is basically an adult with sub-adult accuracy.
+For instance, consider the development of fine motor skills necessary to accomplish some task.
+A computational hypothesis on the development of these skills could be that a child is basically an adult with sub-adult accuracy.
 One approach to building a computational model of increasingly accurate motor control would be reinforcement learning.
 Suppose we are able to train such a model, obtain a desired motor behavior, and subsequently are interested in presenting our reinforcement strategy as a good model of motor development.
 First, we show that the final task performance is good; however this, as mentioned in the previous section, is expected.
 Next, we show that performance increases over time; but this too is also only a minimum requirement and not in itself sufficient to warrant adjudicating a developmental model successful.
 We are left, then, with comparing our computational motion trajectories with the motion trajectories of human subjects.
 However, a simple measure based on the distances between joints or end-effectors ends up with a definition of proximity that is too strict: it overestimates the "distance" between two trajectories when the Euclidean distance at some point in time is large, but the distance in terms of intent, mechanism, or encapsulated behavior, is small.

 A measure of the applicability of some developmental or biological model to reality should factor in the key components and factors that affect the process in question.
 This is necessary because otherwise any trends that do match physical evidence will match only phenomenologically.
 If we are only interested in the surface characteristics, we don't actually need a computational model at all.
-It is more useful to incorporate, in some manner, the major forces that are known to be biologically or psychologically significant, and to thereby be able to investigate the relationship of these forces in framing the actual development or behavior, than it is have a model that accurately characterizes a trend over a time-frame, but has no basis in deeper mechanism.
+It is more useful to incorporate the forces that are known to be biologically or psychologically significant, and to thereby be able to investigate the relationship of these forces in framing the actual development or behavior, than it is to have a model that accurately characterizes a trend over a timeframe, but has no basis in deeper mechanism.

-A. Example - Comparing Eye Fixations
+3.1.
+Example - Comparing eye fixations